-- 1. Should the Recipient project the inability to meet general allocation or ELCC service targets, they should immediately inform their ministry Early Years Advisor and copy the Financial Analyst. - 2.
+1. Should the Recipient project the inability to meet general allocation or ELCC service targets, they should immediately inform their ministry Early Years Advisor and copy the Financial Analyst.

 The ministry will affect a one-time recovery of funds if general allocation or ELCC service targets are not met by year-end as identified to the ministry in the Financial Statements submission.

-As noted at the beginning of the section, the ministry will monitor the COVID-19 pandemic situation and may make adjustments to targets as necessary.
+As noted at the beginning of the section, the ministry acknowledges that the child care and early years sector continues to recover from the COVID-19 pandemic and that contractual service targets are based on the context for the sector before the impacts of COVID-19 were felt.
+The ministry will continue to monitor the situation and may make changes to contractual service targets as necessary.